Borinic acid: Formation

 There are several ways to produce substituted borinic acids.

 Firstly borinic acids can be made from oxidizing trialkylborane starting materials (R_{3}B) with exposure to moist air, or treatment with iodine, which makes a dialkyliodoborane (R_{2}BI).
 Hydrolysis then results in the boronic acid (R_{2}BOH).

 Dialkyl boron chloride (R_{2}BCl) with tertiary amine react with ketones to form an enol borinate.

 Such alcoholysis products require purification, as often boronic esters will also be produced and mixed in with the borinic esters.
 The method of Letsinger is to dissolve the mixture in ether and precipitate the borinic ester as an ammonia complex.
 Treatment with ethanolamine ends up making an aminoethylborinate.

-Secondly, trialkylborates [(RO)_{3}B] or trialkoxyboroxine [(ROBO)_{3}] can be reduced to borinic acid by us of a Grignard reagent.
+Secondly, trialkylborates [(RO)_{3}B] or trialkoxyboroxine [(ROBO)_{3}] can be reduced to borinic acid by use of a Grignard reagent.
 Grignard reagents can also reduce a boronic ester [RB(OR')_{2}] to a borinic ester.